Confession Of Murder (Nae-ga sal-in-beom-i-da)

 Now a washed up detective with a drink problem, angry at his failure to catch and prosecute Lee, Choi is determined to bring Lee down.
 Meanwhile a small group of parents of Lee’s alleged victims, headed by Han Ji-su (Kim Yeong-ae), the mother of the last victim whose body has not been found, are planning their own revenge which interferes with Choi’s plans.
 Then a man called “J” (Jeong Hae-gyun) appears claiming he is the real killer not Lee.

 Having made his name with the documentary Action Boys about stuntmen, Jeong Byeong-gil makes the move to feature films with this impressive debut, a spiralling murder mystery with a heavy dose of action and black humour thrown into the mix.
 In fact, it is these elements that make Confession Of Murder feel more like a Hong Kong action thriller than a Korean one.
-In fact, I wouldn’t be surprised if a Hong Kong remake appeared one day, probably with someone like Nick Cheung, Nicholas Tse or Louis Koo in the lead role.
+Actually I wouldn’t be surprised if a Hong Kong remake appeared one day, probably with someone like Nick Cheung, Nicholas Tse or Louis Koo in the lead role.

 The fifteen year statute of limitations is an interesting one that has been used as a plot device in Korean films before, most recently Montage but this one uses it to great effect, serving as a key component in making the celebrity status Lee enjoys once his book is published.
 A young good looking guy, his fanbase is largely young females ensuring maximum publicity and his book is a best seller.